- Personal computer and software––needed by each student

 - A quiet place.
 This is very important.
 The computer needs to be located in a quiet place, free from visual distractions and ambient noise, since the student will be interacting live via microphone and webcam with mentors and students

-- If you are experiencing issues with a computer that was issued to you by LANV, please contact Dell Support at: 1-866-516-3115
+- If you are experiencing issues with a computer that was issued to you by LANV, create a service ticket by emailing firstname.lastname@example.org with a description of the problem and your contact information.

 - If the issue you are experiencing is a virus/malware the Dell staff can work with you.
 If the issue takes longer than 20-30 minutes to troubleshoot, Dell will give you directions on how to send in the computer for repair.